kalliste/seL4-c89/C89-PROJECT.md

 ## Build Attempt Summary
 - **Command**: `./preconfigured/replay_preconfigured_build.sh`
-- **Outcome**: The wrappers remain up to date and the translation invalidation helpers now assemble cleanly under strict C90.
-The syscall handlers no longer embed conditional compilation inside the budget macros, so the strict build now stops in `src/api/syscall.c` solely because `handleInvocation` declares `cptr` after executable statements, triggering the "mixed declarations and code" error that C90 treats as fatal.
+- **Outcome**: The wrappers remain up to date and the trap helpers now hoist their temporaries, allowing the strict build to progress well past the syscall path.
+The current blockers sit in the x86 virtual memory code and libsel4
+  headers: `LIBSEL4_ENUM_EXT` still expands to `__extension__`, the multiboot2
+  tag enumeration ends with a trailing comma, and the SKIM window routines rely on C99-style loop declarations and compare signed indices against unsigned bounds.
+The TLB invalidation shims now trip unused-parameter warnings, the new CR3 accessor subscripts a temporary, and several boot and decode helpers rely on compound literals or fall off the end without an explicit return once the attribute shims collapse.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86